JuliaAI/LearnAPI.jl/docs/src/index.md

-LearnAPI.jl is a lightweight, functional-style interface, providing a collection of [methods](@ref Methods), such as `fit` and `predict`, to be implemented by algorithms from machine learning and statistics.
-Its careful design ensures algorithms implementing LearnAPI.jl can buy into functionality, such as external performance estimates, hyperparameter optimization and model composition, provided by ML/statistics toolboxes and other packages.
+LearnAPI.jl is a lightweight, functional-style interface, providing a collection of [methods](@ref Methods), such as `fit` and `predict`, to be implemented by algorithms from machine learning and statistics, some examples of which are listed [here](@ref patterns).
+A careful design ensures algorithms implementing LearnAPI.jl can buy into functionality, such as external performance estimates, hyperparameter optimization and model composition, provided by ML/statistics toolboxes and other packages.
 LearnAPI.jl includes a number of Julia [traits](@ref traits) for promising specific behavior.

 LearnAPI.jl's only dependency is the standard library `InteractiveUtils`.